 Co-Sponsorship Between SKF and a Quebec Resident:

-Using this option, a Syrian refugee can be sponsored by forming a group composed of a Quebec resident and a non-profit organization – in this case SKF.
+Using this option, a Syrian refugee can be sponsored by forming a group composed of a Quebec resident and a charity – in this case SKF.
 For the financial requirements for this option, please refer to table 3 of the following guide:

 For more details on the three private sponsorship options in Quebec-Canada, please refer to the following guide: